SimoneAstarita/queer_NLP_bib/README.md

 Vásquez, Juan, et al. <a href="https://aclanthology.org/2022.gebnlp-1.23.pdf"><u>"Heterocorpus: A corpus for heteronormative language detection."</u></a> Proceedings of the 4th Workshop on Gender Bias in Natural Language Processing (GeBNLP).
 2022.

+Parrish, Alicia et al. <a href="https://aclanthology.org/2022.findings-acl.165/"><u> BBQ: A hand-built bias benchmark for question answering.</u></a> In Findings of the Association for Computational Linguistics: ACL 2022, pages 2086–2105, Dublin, Ireland.
+Association for Computational Linguistics.
+2022

+Tamkin, Alex, et al. <a href="https://arxiv.org/pdf/2312.03689"><u>"Evaluating and mitigating discrimination in language model decisions."</u></a> arXiv preprint arXiv:2312.03689 (2023).

 Vásquez, Juan, et al. <a href="https://aclanthology.org/2023.woah-1.20.pdf"><u>"Homo-mex: A mexican spanish annotated corpus for lgbt+ phobia detection on twitter."</u></a> The 7th Workshop on Online Abuse and Harms (WOAH).
 2023

 Dennler, Nathan, et al. <a href="https://dl.acm.org/doi/pdf/10.1145/3600211.3604682?casa_token=Ur4BPZa80YcAAAAA:TF4epkxXo7-Ey_-LyDPsCPQGoZ9HF6N19kFU9jXtoMs3CPH3x0zPN7IYITtKzOwyKnZIE-5FRbFJzg"><u>"Bound by the Bounty: Collaboratively Shaping Evaluation Processes for Queer AI Harms."</u></a> Proceedings of the 2023 AAAI/ACM Conference on AI, Ethics, and Society.
 2023.